jonathanmoregard/template-elm-chrome-extension/README.md

 - [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin) to clean the output directory before every build
 - [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) to copy static resources to the output directory
-- [mini-css-extract-plugin](https://www.npmjs.com/package/mini-css-extract-plugin) to extract CSS stylesheets as a separate bundle to the output directory
-- [optimize-css-assets-webpack-plugin](https://www.npmjs.com/package/extract-text-webpack-plugin) to optimize the extracted CSS
 - [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to inject entry-points into the startup html page to the output directory
-- [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) to minify JavaScript before bundling them to the output directory

 ##### Loaders